Dr Peter JS Jones

 Peter specialises in research on different approaches to governing human uses of marine ecosystems.
 He is internationally recognised as an authority on marine protected area, marine spatial planning and fisheries governance issues, with a particular focus on how state, market and participative approaches can be combined to achieve strategic conservation objectives.
 He has been an advisor to the European Common Fisheries Policy and England's conservation agency on marine protected area governance and recently undertook a project for the United Nations Environment Programme to analyse how different approaches can be combined to effectively govern marine protected areas, based on 20 case studies around the world (www.mpag.info).
 He also led a work programme on governance as part of a project on the monitoring and evaluation of spatially managed marine areas (www.mesma.org) to support the development and implementation of marine spatial planning in Europe's seas

 Jones P.J.S and De Santo E.M.
 (2016) Viewpoint – Is the race for remote, very large marine protected areas (VLMPAs) taking us down the wrong track?
 Marine Policy 73, 231-234. doi:10.1016/j.marpol.2016.08.015 - copy of paper.
-See article in The Conversation and The Guardian based on this paper, as well as related news feature on TRT World (skip to 16:49) and Radio New Zealand.
-Department of Geography news article and press release on media coverage of this paper.
+See article in The Conversation and The Guardian.
+Department of Geography news article and press release on all media coverage of this paper.

 Jones P.J.S., Lieberknecht L.M. and Qiu W. ( Marine Policy 71, 256-264, Open Access doi:10.1016/j.marpol.2016.04.026.
 Draws on 12 case studies, including eight case study papers in the special section Marine Spatial Planning in Reality, based on the governance stream of the MESMA project.)
 Marine Spatial Planning in reality: introduction to case studies and discussion of findings.

 Lieberknecht L.M. and Jones P.J.S.
-(2016) From stormy seas to the doldrums: The challenges of navigating towards an ecologically coherent MPA network through England’s Marine Conservation Zone process. doi:10.1016/j.marpol.2016.05.023.
+(2016) From stormy seas to the doldrums: The challenges of navigating towards an ecologically coherent MPA network through England’s Marine Conservation Zone process. doi:10.1016/j.marpol.2016.05.023 - Copy of paper.
 One of eight case study papers in the special section on Marine Spatial Planning in Reality, based on the governance stream of the MESMA project.71, 275-284.

 Geijer C.K.A and Jones P.J.S.
 (2015) A network approach to migratory whale conservation: are MPAs the way forward or do all roads lead to the IMO?
 Marine Policy 51, 1-12. doi:10.1016/j.marpol.2014.06.002